 The Washington Center offers students from US and overseas institutions the opportunity to live, work and study for a semester in Washington DC at their Washington DC program.
 The program components are:

 - An internship suited to academic and professional interests in the DC area from Monday through Thursday (4 days a week)

 - Throughout the semester students develop a portfolio to document, analyze and reflect on their experiences

 - The LEAD Colloquium provides a structured set of activities, every Friday, that enrich students' Washington DC experiences

-- State-of-the-art residential and academic facility near Capitol Hill
+- A state-of-the-art residential and academic facility near Capitol Hill